 Your Instagram feed can also be a journal of your photography or an opportunity to show what goes on behind the scenes.
 Give followers an insight—or teaser—into your shoots or capture important life moments and interesting day-to-day scenes.
 Try and keep to the 80/20 rule: 80 percent of your photos should be focused on your photography and practice, while the remaining 20 percent could be personal or behind the scenes.

 If you want to show a more personal side, set up another Instagram account, or use the Instagram Stories function.
-Instagram Stories are also a smart way to garner more interaction with followers.
+Garner more interaction with followers when you create Instagram Stories.

 Use a DSLR or mirrorless camera to take high-quality professional shots.
 These cameras produce significantly better image quality than smartphones and give you greater control over how an image will look.
 You can manipulate focus, depth of field, and shutter speed as well as change your lenses depending on the needs of your situation.
 DSLRs are also much better for shooting in low light conditions and for zooming in on a subject.